-With more than 150,000 Onspots installed in vehicles worldwide, numerous drivers and fleet managers testify and praise the effectiveness of the automatic snow chains.
-Without a doubt, Onspot improves both road safety and drivers’ safety while helping them keep to the schedule by instantly increasing traction.
+With more than 150,000 Onspots installed in vehicles worldwide, numerous drivers and fleet managers testify and praise the effectiveness of the automatic tire chains.
+Without a doubt, Onspot improves both road safety and drivers’ safety while helping them to stay on schedule by instantly increasing traction.
 But, why are there no figures on what to expect?

 What you see is what you get

 Well, it’s not possible to calculate Onspot effectiveness and put an exact figure on it.
 There are simply too many and too varying influencing factors, like temperature, road surface microstructure, wheel speed, incline etc., that may be completely different just around next corner.
 Instead, the quantitative benefits of automatic tire chains are empirical, i.e. they result from observations and measuring in real life field tests and studies.

 Expect increased traction

 From 1983 to 1984, Hokkaido Technical College (Sapporo, Japan) conducted numerous tests on the chains.
 One series of tests involved testing hauling force, acceleration and braking.
 In the tests three vehicle types were compared:

 - Trucks with winter tires and conventional tire chains mounted

 - Trucks with winter tires and Onspot.

 Hauling force was measured while attempting to pull a dead weight on level, ice-covered ground.
 Next, acceleration was measured in seconds taken to travel 40 meters up a 5-degree slope.
 Finally, braking was measured in meters while the vehicle underwent locked wheel braking from 40 kph.